danielpulido01/QuietWealth/README.md

 - AUTH0_CALLBACK_URL
 - AUTH0_AUDIENCE

-Possible secure storage locations:
+Secure storage locations:
 - .env files for local development
-- Azure Key Vault
+- Azure Key Vault for production and QA
-- AWS Secrets Manager
 - GitHub Actions Secrets
-- CI/CD secure deployment variables

-No secrets or API credentials will be hardcoded in the repository.

 ### Throughput

-Auth0 supports enterprise-scale authentication workloads with global infrastructure.

 Expected integration characteristics:
 - Average authentication response time: 1–5 seconds
-- JWT payload size: typically below 10 KB
+- JWT payload size: below 10 KB
-- Session duration configurable between minutes and days
 - Support for thousands of concurrent authentication requests

 Potential bottleneck:
 Large concurrent login spikes during business hours for SME users accessing financial trust records.

-Mitigation strategy:
-- Use internal JWT session reuse after initial authentication
-- Cache Auth0 public signing keys (JWKS)
-- Avoid repeated token validation requests
-- Asynchronous user profile synchronization
-- Stateless backend authentication architecture
+No mitigation necessary since we expect XXX users daily and are not expecting thousands of concurrent auth requests.
+JSON payloads will have a size of XX KB which is handled easily by Auth0.

 ### Workload